DongzeHE/scpca-docs/docs/merged_objects.md

 ### AnnData expression counts

+Merged `AnnData` objects contain two data matrices, each containing RNA-seq expression data for all libraries in a given ScPCA project combined into a single matrix.
 The data matrix `raw.X` of the merged `AnnData` object contains the RNA-seq expression data as primary integer counts, and the data matrix `X` contains the RNA-seq expression data as normalized counts.
 The data is stored as a sparse matrix, where each column represents a cell or droplet, and each row represents a gene.
 The `raw.X` and `X` matrices can be accessed with the following python code: